kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 ### §29.1519   Weight and center of gravity.

-The weight and center of gravity limitations determined under §§29.25 and 29.27, respectively, must be established as operating limitations.
+The weight and center of gravity limitations determined under §[[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.25   Weight limits.|§29.25]] and 29.27, respectively, must be established as operating limitations.

 ### §29.1521   Powerplant limitations.